marekhudyma/marekhudyma.github.io/_posts/2020-12-01-java-15-new-features.md

 }
 ```
 `Sealed classes` need to follow the rules:
-* Classes that extends `sealed classes` need to be marked as:
+* Classes that extend `sealed classes` need to be marked as:
     * `final` - so no other class can extend it,
     * `sealed` - with list of classes that can extend it.
     * `non-sealed` - open class for extension to everybody else.
-* All permitted subtypes need to belong to the same module as `sealed class`,
+* All permitted subtypes need to belong to the same module as `sealed class`.

 Interfaces also can use `sealed` syntax, example:
 ```java